eclipse-iceoryx/iceoryx/doc/design/eventdriven-callbacks.md

 void onWaitForSubscription(iox::popo::UntypedSubscriber & subscriber) {
   std::cout << "subscribed!\n";
-  myCallbackReactal.attachEvent(subscriber, iox::popo::SubscriberEvent::HAS_SAMPLE_RECEIVED, onSampleReceived);
+  myCallbackReactAL.assignEvent(subscriber, iox::popo::SubscriberEvent::HAS_SAMPLE_RECEIVED, onSampleReceived);
-  myCallbackReactal.attachEvent(subscriber, iox::popo::SubscriberEvent::UNSUBSCRIBED, onWaitForSubscription);
+  myCallbackReactAL.assignEvent(subscriber, iox::popo::SubscriberEvent::UNSUBSCRIBED, onWaitForUnsubscription);
-  myCallbackReactal.detachEvent(subscriber, iox::popo::SubscriberEvent::SUBSCRIBED);
+  myCallbackReactAL.cancelEvent(subscriber, iox::popo::SubscriberEvent::SUBSCRIBED);
 }

 void onWaitForUnsubscribe(iox::popo::UntypedSubscriber & subscriber) {
   std::cout << "unsubscribed from publisher\n";
-  myCallbackReactal.attachEvent(subscriber, iox::popo::SubscriberEvent::SUBSCRIBED, onWaitForSubscription);
+  myCallbackReactAL.assignEvent(subscriber, iox::popo::SubscriberEvent::SUBSCRIBED, onWaitForSubscription);
-  myCallbackReactal.detachEvent(subscriber, iox::popo::SubscriberEvent::HAS_SAMPLE_RECEIVED);
+  myCallbackReactAL.cancelEvent(subscriber, iox::popo::SubscriberEvent::HAS_SAMPLE_RECEIVED);
-  myCallbackReactal.detachEvent(subscriber, iox::popo::SubscriberEvent::UNSUBSCRIBED);
+  myCallbackReactAL.cancelEvent(subscriber, iox::popo::SubscriberEvent::UNSUBSCRIBED);
 }

 int main() {
-  myCallbackReactal.attachEvent(mySubscriber, iox::popo::SubscriberEvent::SUBSCRIBED, onWaitForSubscription);
+  myCallbackReactAL.assignEvent(mySubscriber, iox::popo::SubscriberEvent::SUBSCRIBED, onWaitForSubscription);
 }
 ```

 ### Solution
+#### Class Interactions

+  - **Creating ReactAL:** an `EventVariable` is created in the shared memory.
+      The `ReactAL` uses the `EventWaiter` to wait for incoming events.
+  - **Attaching Subscriber Event (sampleReceived) to ReactAL:** The subscriber attaches the `EventSignaler`
+      appropriately and signals the `ReactAL` via the `EventSignaler` about the occurrence
+      of the event (sampleReceived).
+  - **Signal an event from subscriber:** `EventSignaler.notify()` is called which sets an, to the subscriber
+      assigned flag, to true and `EventWaiter` will wake up.
+  - **ReactAL reacting to events:** `EventWaiter.wait()` will provide a complete list of all `EventSignaler`
+      which were notifying the `EventWaiter` till the last `wait()` call.
+The ReactAL uses this list
+      to call the corresponding callbacks.

 #### Condition Variable

   - Alternative names: `EventVariable`, `EventSignaler`, `EventWaiter`

-  - **Problem:** The ReactAl would like to know by whom it was triggered.
+  - **Problem:** The ReactAL would like to know by whom it was triggered.
 The WaitSet has a
-                  big list of callbacks where it can ask the object if it triggered the WaitSet.
+                  list of callbacks where it can ask the object if it triggered the WaitSet.
 This has
                   certain disadvantages.
               - Cache misses and low performance
               - The object could lie due to a bug.